Daniel-Liu-c0deb0t/UMICollapse/README.md

 # UMICollapse
 Accelerating the deduplication and collapsing process for reads with Unique Molecular Identifiers (UMI).
+This tool implements many efficient algorithms for faster UMI deduplication.

 ## Installation
 First, clone this repository: